Revou-FSSE-Jun25/milestone-2-rachmandika29/README.md

-# Mainkeun Game Studio - Landing Page
+# RevoFun Game Studio - Landing Page

-A retro-styled, responsive landing page for Mainkeun Game Studio featuring interactive JavaScript games with an authentic DEC VT320 terminal aesthetic.
+A retro-styled, responsive landing page for RevoFun Game Studio featuring interactive JavaScript games with an authentic DEC VT320 terminal aesthetic.

 ## 🎮 Project Overview

-Mainkeun is a game studio company specializing in browser-based JavaScript games.
+RevoFun is a game studio company specializing in browser-based JavaScript games.
 This landing page serves as the main hub for showcasing our games, leaderboards, company information, and contact details with a classic terminal computing experience.

 ## 📋 Pages Structure